imanghafoori1/eloquent-mockery/README.md

 ### :raising_hand: Contributing
 If you find an issue or have a better way to do something, feel free to open an issue, or a pull request.
-If you use laravel-microscope in your open source project, create a pull request to provide its URL as a sample application in the README.md file.

 <a name="security"></a>
 ### :exclamation: Security